rphardy/rphardy.github.io/_posts/2026-04-02-image-search-engine.md

 The hope is, that the features which have already been learned will be good enough to differentiate between our new classes, and we’ll save a whole lot of training time (and be able to utilise a network architecture that has potentially already been optimised).

 For our task we will be utilising a famous network known as **VGG16**.
-This was designed back in 2014, but even by today's standards is a fairly heft network.
+This was designed back in 2014, but even by today's standards is a fairly hefty network.
 It was trained on the famous *ImageNet* dataset, with over a million images across one thousand different image classes.
 Everything from goldfish to cauliflowers to bottles of wine, to scuba divers!

 <br>
 ![alt text](/img/posts/vgg16-architecture.png "VGG16 Architecture")